Sensex, Nifty turn volatile after RBI cuts repo rate

 The BSE auto index was trading at 19,241.02, up 77.92 points or 0.41 per cent, and the BSE realty index gained 0.81 per cent at 2,123.97.
 The BSE bankex, on the other hand, was hovering around 33,735.77, down 112.23 points or 0.33 per cent.

-In an attempt to propel the economy ahead of the general elections, the Reserve Bank of India (RBI) Thursday lowered the benchmark interest rate by 0.25 per cent, the second cut in a row, to the lowest level in one year on softening inflation.
+In an attempt to propel the economy ahead of the general elections, the RBI on Thursday lowered the benchmark interest rate by 0.25 per cent, the second cut in a row, to the lowest level in one year on softening inflation.

 The central bank, however, kept monetary policy stance 'neutral' amid uncertainty over monsoon.
 It also lowered GDP growth forecast for the 2018-19 to 7.2 per cent from 7.4 per cent predicted in February policy.